 ENG 3093 Literary Theory This course introduces students to major critical approaches to literature and to the theory that underpins them.
-Criticism and theory are viewed in the context of the institutional changes of English as a discipline.
-Students enrolling in this course should contact the instructor regarding the pre-term reading requirements.
+Criticism and theory are viewed in the context of the institutional changes of English as a discipline

 ENG 3143 Shakespeare This course surveys the major dramatic works of William Shakespeare.
 The course may focus on histories, tragedies, or comedies and romances.
 Students may repeat the course for credit provided the topic is different.